Seahawks-Falcons predictions: Seattle Times writers make their picks

 Adam Jude (6-1)

 Seahawks 31, Falcons 21.
 Atlanta’s issues on defense are vast and they are puzzling, particularly so considering Dan Quinn’s pedigree.
-The Falcons still have an elite offense — and they still have Julio Jones — but Matt Ryan looks unlikely to play Sunday with an ankle injury.
+The Falcons usually have an elite offense — and they still have Julio Jones — but Matt Ryan won’t play Sunday with an ankle injury.
 And, yes, the Seahawks have been at their best on the road this season.
 That all adds up to a nice bounce-back day for the Hawks.

 Larry Stone (4-3)

 Seahawks 24, Falcons 10.
 I tried once before to pick a Seahawks’ romp, and it didn’t happen.
-But they’re playing a Falcons team that has lost five in a row, has a coach on the hottest of seats, just traded wide receiver Mohamed Sanu as an indication they’ve punted on the season, and may have to go with a 38-year-old backup quarterback.
+But they’re playing a Falcons team that has lost five in a row, has a coach on the hottest of seats, just traded wide receiver Mohamed Sanu as an indication they’ve punted on the season, and they will have to go with a 38-year-old backup quarterback.
 I’ll take my chances.

 Matt Calkins (4-3)